 Sometimes you don’t want to lock the whole layer, maybe you are still working on some details of a specific part within a layer.
 You can lock the finished objects and still work on the others.

-Select the objects you want to lock and go to the overhead menu, Object > Lock > Selection, or use shortcut Command 2.
+Select the objects you want to lock and go to the overhead menu and choose Object > Lock > Selection, or use the Lock keyboard shortcut Command + 2.